arjit95/cobi/README.md

 ## About The Project
 ![cobi Screenshot](_images/screenshot.svg)

-Cobra provides a great way to build cli applications whereas go prompt provides powerful interactive prompts.
-But there are scenarios where the cli application needs to execute a long running task, for eg _port forwarding in kubernetes_.
-This could be solved with an interactive prompt, whereas normal operations can still work with the default cli application.
+Cobra provides a great way to build cli applications whereas tview provides powerful cui.
+But there are scenarios where the application needs to execute a long running task, for eg _port forwarding in kubernetes_.
+This could be solved with an interactive prompt, while normal operations can still work with the default cli application.

 ## Overview
 cobi works by using command completion provided by cobra.
-These completions are propagated to go prompt providing almost the same experience in both interactive and cli modes.
+These completions are propagated to tview providing almost the same experience in both interactive and cli modes.
+Since cobi implements the same interface as cobra, it becomes very easy to port your existing project to cobi.

 ## Installing
 First, use go get to install the latest version of the library.
 This command will download cobi with all its dependencies: